Multy-io/Multy-back/README.md

 In docker-compose file (`multy-back` service) set volumes: `multy.config` and `rpc.cert` (for btc node).

-If you don't want to use btc node from docker container, in `cmd/multy.config` set its address in `BTCNodeAddress` field.
+If you want to use btc node from docker container, uncomment btcd-testnet part o fdocker-compose file and set its address in `BTCNodeAddress` field in `cmd/multy.config`.

 To run a server: